 https://www.laws-of-software.com/laws/hyrum/

-That however means the Apis cannot evolve as intended which is why solutions like FIT URLs are proposed where all your URLs are signed and any mismatch leads to a 404 Not Found.
+That however means the Apis cannot evolve as intended which is why solutions like FIT URLs are proposed where all your URLs are signed and if you don’t have the right signature for the URL, you get a 404 Not Found